 The name Lanikai Beach refers to a “heavenly sea.”
 This jaw-dropping one-mile stretching reach of sand that lies on the eastern side of Oahu has been continuously named among the best beaches on earth, and it is no surprise that it is rated as the prettiest beach in Hawaii.
 There are two incredible looking offshore islets that emerge from the turquoise waters.
 The islets are called Na Mokulua meaning “the Mokes.”

 Lanikai is one of the calmest beaches of Oahu, therefore the waters are ideal for snorkeling and swimming.
 The lack of a lifeguard means that families with small children have to keep a close eye on the kids though.
 It is a small price to pay for the potentially most beautiful beach in the world.

 Makena Beach – Maui

-Maui does not disappoint if it comes to the prettiest beaches in Hawaii.
+Maui does not disappoint when it comes to the prettiest beaches in Hawaii.
 Makena Beach is affectionately referred to as the “Big Beach.”
 This almost one-and-a-half-mile stretch of sand provides the privacy that incredibly popular beaches Lahaina and Kaanapali can only dream about.

 Thanks to its huge shore break, the water is often rougher.
-This is what makes it ideal for body surfing and skimboarding however.
+This is what makes it ideal for body surfing and skimboarding, however.
 Once visitors have a noble appetite after the exercise, they can fill up with the fantastic mahi mahi stuffed tacos at Jawz’s food truck here.